code-423n4/2023-04-caviar-findings/data/chaduke-Q.md

     }
 ```

 QA8.
 The ``buy()`` function fails to check if an NFT is stolen or not.
-This is important since when an NFT is sold, people might not have known it is stolen, and then after that, it is report that an NFT A is stolen, which has been sold to the contract.
+This is important since when an NFT is sold, people might not have known it is stolen, and then after that, it is reported that an NFT A is stolen, which has been sold to the contract.
 It is important to not to allow people to buy stolen NFT as well.

 [https://github.com/code-423n4/2023-04-caviar/blob/cd8a92667bcb6657f70657183769c244d04c015c/src/PrivatePool.sol#L211-L289](https://github.com/code-423n4/2023-04-caviar/blob/cd8a92667bcb6657f70657183769c244d04c015c/src/PrivatePool.sol#L211-L289)